The work featured on this page contributes to the growing and important field of work on media impact assessment.

 The last of five Impact Reports compiled by BRITDOC about the Finalists for the 2013 PUMA Impact Award.

 The Invisible War is a groundbreaking investigative documentary about one of America’s most shameful and best kept secrets: the epidemic of rape within the US military.
 The film paints a startling picture of the extent of the problem — 1 in 4 women will be sexually assaulted during military service.

-Released in October 2012, this document is the second edition of the Good Pitch Review.
+Released in September 2013, this document is the third edition of the Good Pitch Review.
 In it we share the latest updates from the Good Pitch project, charting the success and impact of a handful of the film projects which have been through Good Pitch and emerged with new funding, new partners and new strategies for reaching audiences world wide.

 The first of five Impact Highlights dossiers compiled by BRITDOC about the Finalists for the 2012 PUMA Impact Award.

 Part verité road trip, part exposé, mystery and showdown, Gasland follows director Josh Fox on a 24-state investigation into the devastating, toxic effects of the aggressive drilling process known as fracking.
 In the two years since release, Gasland put fracking firmly on the public agenda and has helped pressure elected officials to curtail the practice.